On inhomogeneous extension of Thue-Roth's type inequality with moving targets: A Key lemma for the proof of Theorem

 which holds for infinitely many pairs $(u,q)$ along the set $\mathcal{B}_1$.
-Since $|qu|\to\infty$ as the pairs $(q,u)$ runs through the set $\mathcal{B}_1$.
-Therefore, we conclude that $c_0=c_1=0$, which is a contradiction.
-Consequently, at least one of the $b_j$'s is non-zero in the relation \eqref{eq3.8}.
+This implies that $qu$ is a constant for infinitely many pairs $(u,q)\in\mathcal{B}_1$.
+However, this violates the inequality \eqref{eq3.11} because $H(u)\to\infty$ as we vary $(u,q)$ in $\mathcal{B}_1$.
+Therefore we conclude that at least one of the $b_j$'s is non-zero in the relation \eqref{eq3.9}.

-{\bf Claim 2.} There exists a non-trivial relation as \eqref{eq3.8} with $a_0=a_1=0$.
+{\bf Claim 2.} There exists a non-trivial relation as \eqref{eq3.9} with $a_0=a_1=0$.

-Assume that $a_0\neq 0$.
-Then by rewriting the relation \eqref{eq3.8}, we obtain
+Suppose that $a_0\neq 0$.
+Then by re-writing the relation \eqref{eq3.9}, we obtain

-Substituting the value of $\beta$ from \eqref{eq3.10} in \eqref{eq3.1}, we get
+Substituting the value of $\beta$ from \eqref{eq3.12} in \eqref{eq3.1}, we get